ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Weights A5d Measi-rei .
+We copy the following
+table of lhe number of pound&#x27;s in a bushel of the van­
+one articles- It may he of inU rest to some of our farm
+. ... ,
+&#x27; lnS t: .mds:
 Of Whet. sixty pound. .
 Of shelled Corn, flffy-six ponnda.
 Of Corn in the cob. sevmty pound.